Dr. Richard J. DioGuardi

 September 1999 – May 2000

-Duties: Child and adult psychotherapy; parent consultation; group therapy for adult inpatients; intellectual,
+Duties: Child and adult psychotherapy; parent consultation; group therapy for adult inpatients; intellectual, cognitive, achievement, and projective testing; case presentation; treatment and discharge plan development.

 Psychology Extern, Long Island Jewish Medical Center